MonkeysTower/FoodJournal/readme.md

 -The user can view all dishes in a particular category, delete a dish card (by swiping the card to the left and selecting the appropriate button), edit/update a dish card (similarly).

+### Added Features

+-Sections with the addition of new dish cards with a section containing already existing dish cards separated into different tabs due to which the interface looks less loaded, switching is done by clicking on the tab of interest.

 ## Prerequisites

 - Node.js v18+